×

 You’ve been coughing for a long time, but it seems like your cough is growing worse rather than better.
 You can even cough up phlegm or experience chest pain when you cough.
 Those are indications that pneumonia may be the cause of your cough.

-Pneumonia is a lung infection that can range in intensity and causes the air sacs to fill with fluid or pus.
+Pneumonia is a lung illness that can vary from mild to serious, where the tiny air sacs become filled with fluid or pus.

 Knowing the signs of pneumonia and when to visit the doctor can ease your mind, whether you’ve had your cough for three days or three weeks.